 I think it’s clear by now that SiteGround is by far our favourite web host.

 Speed is the most important thing to us because it directly correlates to sales, and SiteGround has continuously exceeded expectations.

 They’ve created tools and optimised their servers to increase server response times and decrease loading speed.

-Thanks to their features like Supercacher (which can increase loading speeds by 40%), PHP7 implementation and solid hardware, they’re able to efficiently deliver data to screens across the globe.
+Thanks to their features like the Supercacher (which can increase loading speeds by 40%), PHP7 implementation and moving their infrastructure to the Google Cloud Platform, they’re able to efficiently deliver data to screens across the globe.

 Their support team is top of its class, and they work very well with WordPress as a managed WordPress host.

 You won’t have to worry about a thing when you host with SiteGround.
 Just pick a hosting location closest to your target market, and let them handle the rest.

 With our substantial experience with SiteGround (5 test sites, remember?) and numerous interactions with their support, we can confidently say that you can’t go wrong hosting with SiteGround.
 We highly recommend them, especially for those of you serious about your website!